 By Ares Bandebo-Cambra

-Ares Bandebo-Cambra is a 5th grade student at Old Greenwich School, in Connecticut.
+Ares Bandebo-Cambra is a 3rd grade student at Claire Lilienthal Elementary School in San Francisco.
 He started to write poetry as part of speech therapy and a way to communicate his feelings more effectively.
 His poems aim to offer solace for those who feel powerless and isolated.
-He has previously been a finalist for the Fighting Words Poetry Contest (2021).
-He has also been a finalist in numerous occasions for the Creative Communications Poetic Power awards.
-He has pieces published in Magic Dragon Magazine and US Hockey (he is an avid ice hockey player).
+He has previously been a finalist for the Creative Communication’s Poetic Power awards.
+He has pieces published at Magic Dragon Magazine and US Hockey (he is an avid ice hockey player).
 He is extremely honored and grateful to the Pulitzer Center for recognizing his work.